Zylann/SnowfeetEngine/README.md

 you need to re-run step 1) only if you pulled a new version of the engine, or if you are unsure of you project files.
-Otherwise, you can add files manually from your IDE without any problem, when possible.
+Otherwise, you can add files manually to your IDE without any problem, when possible.

 Note for VS: don't create files from it, because they'll end up at the wrong place. drag and drop them instead.